movestore/animation-moveVis/README.md

 **Temporal resolution for alignment (`res`):** This parameter allows the user to define the time interval by which the tracks will be thinned for alignment.
-This can either be one of "mean", "minimum", "maximum", or "median" (to calculate the alignment resolution from the temporal information in the data) or it can be a numeric value.
-If a numeric value, it is used as the alignment resolution directly along with an associated unit provided below (see `unit`).
+Combined with the provided units (see `unit` below), this numeric value determines the temporal intervals at which point locations will be selected for each track.
+Track trajectories will then be animated between these points.
+Higher `res` values improve processing time but can make the animation appear less smooth.

 **Unit of your alignment resolution (`unit`):** Parameter to select a time unit for alignment resolution.
-One of "seconds", "minutes", "hours", or "days".
+One of `"sec"`, `"min"`, `"hour"`, or `"day"`.

 **Speed of animation (`fps`):** Number of frames to be shown per second in the output animation.
 Default is 25.